pminina01/readthedocs/How-to-use-structured-logging.md

 NLog 4.5 introduces structured logging - also called semantic logging.
 This document describes how to use structural logging.
-The implementation in NLog uses the message templates rules and so it's also recommend to check: https://messagetemplates.org/
+The implementation in NLog uses the message templates rules, so it is recommended to check: https://messagetemplates.org/

 # Why structured logging